Issa Boulos

-Issa Boulos (عيسى بولس) is a Palestinian-American oud player, composer, and music scholar.
+Issa Boulos (عيسى بولص) is a Palestinian-American oud player, composer, and music scholar.

 Biography

 Boulos was born in Jerusalem in 1968.
 He grew up in a musical family in Ramallah and studied music as a child, including the oud at the Institute of Fine Arts.
 In his early career, he created over 200 compositions and directed several musical groups, including a dance troupe called Al-Funoun.

 Boulos first travelled to the US in 1986.
 After several visits to Chicago, he moved there in the 1990s and studied music composition, first at Columbia College Chicago and later at Roosevelt University.
 His teachers at the latter included Robert Lombardo.
 In 1995, he became a US citizen.
 Beginning in 1998, he directed the Middle East Music Ensemble at University of Chicago, which performed classical Arabic music and featured instruments like ouds, baglamas, nays, qanuns, and darbukkahs.
 He also taught at the University and founded the Issa Boulos Quartet, which played Arabic jazz.

 In September 2006, the Chicago Symphony Orchestra appeared at the World Music Festival for the first time where they and Boulos's Radio Maqam Ensemble performed some of Boulos's compositions.
 The orchestra also performed pieces by Tan Dun and Chen Yi.
 In an interview later that year with the Chicago Tribune, Boulos described maqam as "a bunch of melodies that are congenial to each other.
 Kind of like having a love affair between two people who are tied together and there are certain rules that determine the relationship and movement of the sounds."

 Rif (Countryside) was released in 2007, featuring Nermin Kaygusuz playing Boulos's compositions for the kemence.
 The instrumental music was inspired by elements of the Mediterranean, including fig trees, soil, and dew.
 One track, "Raqsat al-Khityar", is about an elderly man dancing at a wedding after his wife's death.

 The following year, Al-Hallaj was released, which Boulos had composed based on the work of the eponymous Sufi poet.
 The album was recorded in Ramallah with several musicians, including two of his former students.
 Boulos contributed oud and vocals.
 One reviewer called him "an Arab-American intellectual powerhouse whose work is highly significant in maintaining musical artistry little appreciated by Arab societies."